Synthetic cannabis -Fast facts for workers

 If a young person you are working with wishes to cease using synthetic cannabis it is advised that you explore a detox stay with them.

 Unlike cannabis where overdose is almost non-existent there have been reports of overdose or adverse reactions for users of synthetic cannabis.
 Symptoms have included seizures, vomiting, agitation and confusion-hospital admission has been required on occasions.
+Not all ingredients are listed on the packets or the correct amounts this increases the risk of overdose.

 SOME COMMON HARM REDUCTION STRATEGIES

-- Use regular cannabis.
+- Use regular cannabis instead of synthetic

 Here’s a video from Global Drug Survey about the risks of synthetic cannabis.